-As Pierre-Emerick Aubameyang turns 29, UEFA.com sings the praises of the Arsenal forward.
+Pierre-Emerick Aubameyang is on a mission to win his first European honour – UEFA.com sings the praises of the Arsenal forward.

 Article top media content